Position Available: Senior Historic Preservation Specialist: Grants Coordinator

-To perform studies encompassing a complete phase of a major project, a special project
+To perform studies encompassing a complete phase of a major project, a special project or an implementation program.

 To obtain and analyze data, formulate proposals, detail action programs, make cost estimates, and identify legislative and programmatic implementation requirements.

 To work closely with cooperating agencies, committees and interested groups carrying out various activities associated with historic preservation programs, projects and services.

 To obtain input from such sources and to include this input in various studies.

 To present program information to governmental bodies and the public.

 To lay out graphic materials for preparation by others and organize text and graphics for publication by others.